 Drive to Gyantse via Yamadroke Lake and high passes: Kora LA (5,010m) & Kamba La (4,794m) & Sight-seeing in Gyantse including Pholkor & Kumbum Monastery.
 Scenic drive to Xigatse (1.5hrs) through the typical Tibetan Countryside- Hotel.

-Rent a horse cart or walk to the Everest BC and explore around – back to Ronbuk – Drive back to Tingri and further to Nyalam by over-crossing the high pass of lulang La (5,050m) from where one can enjoy the magnificent view of the Mt.
+Rent a horse cart or walk to the Everest BC and explore around – back to Rongbuk – Drive back to Tingri and further to Nyalam/Kerung by over-crossing the high pass of lulang La (5,050m) from where one can enjoy the magnificent view of the Mt.
 Xishapagma (8,212m) & Mt.
 Cho Oyu (8,201m).
-Overning at Guest house.
+Overnight at Guesthouse.

 If time permit in the afternoon you can visit the following places:

-Afternoon you can also visit Thimpu Dzhong which is the administrative headquarter of Bhutan.
-Late afternoon drive to Paro for overnight stay.
+Afternoon you can also visit Thimpu Dzong which is the administrative headquarter of Bhutan.
+Late afternoon drive to Paro for an overnight stay.

 After breakfast hike to Taktsang (Tinger’s Nest) Monastery, which is Bhutan’s most famous monastery.
 It is perched on the edge of a steep cliff, about 900 meters above Paro Valley.
-The hike to reach the viewpoint to the monstery makes for a nice half-day excursion.
-After lunch you can visit other important site which you could not complete previous days.
+The hike to reach the viewpoint of the monastery makes for a nice half-day excursion.
+After lunch, you can visit other important sites which you could not complete in previous days.

-After lunch, tour of Bhutan’s national museum, a fascinating place housed in an old watchtower above the huge Paro Dzong (monastery/fortress).
-The museum holds a fantastic collection of Bhutanese national treasures ranging from ancient armour to textiles and thangkha paintings.
+After lunch, a tour of Bhutan’s national museum, a fascinating place housed in an old watchtower above the huge Paro Dzong (monastery/fortress).
+The museum holds a fantastic collection of Bhutanese national treasures ranging from ancient armor to textiles and thangka paintings.
 Then, we drive to the head of the valley and visit Drukgyel Dzong built in a location that was chosen for its control over the route to Tibet.
 A spectacular view of Mount.
 Jumolhari (23,996ft /7314m) can be seen from here.
-Also visit Rinpung Dzong and a typical Bhutanese farm house.
+Also, visit Rinpung Dzong and a typical Bhutanese farmhouse.